ardatan/graphql-mesh/website/docs/transforms/encapsulate.md

 }
 ```

-This transformer is useful when you have multiple APIs in your Mesh, and you wish to have it wrapped with a field to have better understanding on where each field is coming from.
+This transformer is useful when you have multiple APIs in your Mesh, and you wish to have it wrapped with a name to have a better understanding on where each field is coming from.

 To get started with this transform, install it from npm: